redpig/patient0/README.markdown

 AuthorizationExecuteWithPrivileges and execute the pivot.rb code along with a custom payload.
 It will inject this custom payload into the launchd thereby escalating the rubella-owner to root.

+The example payload is `web.tcl`.
+This will bind a simple web server to port 8081 which allows for arbitrary shell commands to be submitted to launchd for execution.

+To demo this, infect your Dock, etc with patient0+rubella.
+Then open your system preferences (from the Dock).
+Click on a pane that has a lock (like Accounts).
+Unlock the lock.
+Then browse to http://127.0.0.1:8081.

 ### `swineflu`